catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

 #### Singular Record (Many2one)

 Singular record model refs correspond to the `Many2one` relationship type in Odoo.
-With these relationship types, the model class references a single record.
+With this relationship type, the model class references a single record.

 Suppose that we want to add a model ref for a `user_id` field to our record class, which references the `res.users` model